Type

 Card reader

 The card reader allows you to use memory cards of various formats in the camera.
 Typically, the card reader supports the following drives: MicroSD, mini-SD and SD.
 The presence of a card reader is typical for instant digital cameras.
-On a memory card, you can save not only pictures, but also videos.
+You can save not only pictures, but also videos to the memory card.